DWFlanagan/ntrh/11-tute_speak.md

 **\*.\***

 n.
-Anything and everything (pronounced \`\`star-dot-star'').
+Anything and everything (pronounced "star-dot-star").

 **Starting Salary**

 n.
-A buzzword prevalent around the end of the spring semes-ter, it is a common method of rating the \`\`value'' of one's diploma.
+A buzzword prevalent around the end of the spring semes-ter, it is a common method of rating the "value" of one's diploma.

 **Stu-Gov**